 The Stars Finally Align

-Rice agreed, and wrote a script that came in at a whopping 181 pages in 1992.
+Rice agreed and wrote a script that came in at a whopping 181 pages.
 She made certain changes to her original novel: Louis was now a grieving widower instead of a man mourning his lost brother, among other things.
 But she also included many references and characters from her second novel, The Vampire Lestat.
 (For fans who want to see what that version of the script looks like, it can be read here.)

 All the Bloody Behind-the-Scenes Drama

 In a move that must have driven Warner Bros’ brass quite insane, Anne Rice made her feelings about Cruise’s casting well known: She didn’t approve.
 The media went into a frenzy as the celebrated author spoke her mind to the press without studio approval, the ultimate no-no from Hollywood’s point of view.
 All of this threatened to derail Interview with the Vampire once again.
-But when this much of an investment had been made already, the studio pretty much had no choice but to move forward and hope for the best.
+But with this much of an investment, the studio pretty much had no choice but to move forward and hope for the best.